Lavender

 • Clearer thinking and improved focus

-• Better sleep quality when enjoyed before bed
+• Better sleep quality when used in the evening

-The smoke itself is smooth and easy on the throat.
-This makes lavender a popular choice for blending with other herbs.
-It contributes pleasant floral notes and calming benefits without overpowering a mix.
+The smoke feels smooth and easy on both throat and lungs.
+This makes lavender a popular choice for herbal blends.
+It contributes gentle floral notes and calming qualities without overpowering other herbs.

-Note: While lavender is considered safe for most people, smoking any plant carries health risks.
-Long-term effects have not been extensively studied7.
-Start with small amounts and speak with a healthcare provider if you have respiratory conditions.
+Note: While lavender is generally safe, smoking any plant carries health risks.
+Long-term effects need more research7.
+Start small and speak with a healthcare provider if you have respiratory concerns.

 Flavor Profile